Fifty Best Toronto Restaurants

 Japanese

 In this subdued restaurant, owner Hiro Yoshida welcomes you as his personal guest.
-Join chefs and gourmands who come for the freshest raw delicacies exquisitely executed.
+Join chefs and gourmands who come here for the freshest raw delicacies exquisitely executed.
 Trained in Japan over 30 years ago, Hiro’s Sushi and Negiri presentations and his Omakase, where he applies all the latest techniques, have made him a legend in the industry.
 Pair anything on the extraordinary menu with one or more of the thirty high-end sakes to drink cold for the perfect accompaniment.

-171 King St. E. (E. of Jarvis St.) (416) 304-0550
+171 King St. E. (East of Jarvis St.)

 Hiro